BrennanHCSC/Kafka_Demo/kafka auto flow LLM/README.md

 docker-compose logs consumer
 ```

-- Note that the nlp has to load/infer from the model, which may take up to 2 minutes.
+- Note that the nlp container has to load/infer from the model, which may take up to 2 minutes.
 Consumer logs may show 'Connection refused' until inference is complete.